MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 > # See that the resource group name persists in local context
 > az local-context show
 > ```
->

 ## Turn local context off

-You can turn local context off by using the [az local-context off](/cli/azure/local-context#az-local-context-off) command, but your saved local context data will not be deleted.
+You can turn local context off by using the [az local-context off](/cli/azure/local-context#az-local-context-off) command, but your saved local context data won't be deleted.

 ```azurecli